tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 While SAFIRE can directly work with Entra ID or SimpleSAMLphp (as explained in our [Configuring Entra ID SAML-based SSO for SAFIRE]({{< ref "/technical/resources/configuring-azure-ad-for-safire.md" >}}) and [Configuring SimpleSAMLphp for SAFIRE]({{< ref "/technical/resources/configuring-simplesamlphp-for-safire.md" >}}) documentation), you may find yourself in a situation where this approach better fits your use case.

-Below, you'll find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Entra ID to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.
-Naturally, this concept can be ported to other LDAP sources.
+Below, you'll also find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Entra ID to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.
+Naturally, this concept can be ported to other data sources.

 > This documentation assumes you already have an Entra ID tenant correctly configured and provisioned with your institution's user accounts.
 Further, SimpleSAMLphp has good documentation, so this is not a complete/worked example of how to configure it.
 Instead, this provides the specific snippets you may need when working through SimpleSAMLphp's documentation.
 Thus, this document also assumes you have SimpleSAMLphp installed and reachable with the basics configured.
 {.message-box}